Only in relatively recent times has our western society viewed death as a somewhat mystical and taboo experience.

-Wendy Pearse is an end of life researcher, speech pathologist in a past life, and mum to two amazing young men.
+Wendy Kinton is an end of life researcher, speech pathologist in a past life, and mum to two amazing young men.

-So, I encourage you to please take a moment to absorb the statistics that I have outlined above, embrace a new way of thinking about planning the end of your life, and take Wendy’s advice and explore your own Advance Care Planning.
+So, I encourage you to please take a moment to absorb the statistics that I have outlined above, embrace a new way of thinking about planning the end of your life, complete your will, and take Wendy’s advice and explore your own Advance Care Planning.

 We hope that you enjoyed this article.
 Please drop us a comment below, we would love to hear from you.

 X The Awakened Mumma, Author of ‘A Woman’s Guide to Navigating the Invisible Cancer Load‘